 If Adult Children of Alcoholics (ACoA) was helpful, consider going back or consider Al-Anon.

 You Don’t Have to Let Go Completely

 What we’ve laid out here is what you can do.
-You are prepared and you are supportive.
-You are doing what you can to keep yourself calm.
-You don’t have to let go of your son: your hand is outreached, you stay in contact, and you provide him with options.
+You are prepared, supportive, and are doing what you can to keep yourself calm.
+You don’t have to let go of your son.
+Your hand is outreached, you stay in contact, and you provide him with options.

-You have lived a long time with addiction and mental illness.
-Your family has been deeply affected.
+You have lived a long time with addiction and mental illness and your family has been deeply affected.
 It is heartbreaking.
 Do what you can for your son and I hope you can find some peace in this storm.

 Join our Member Site today to take full advantage of Allies in Recovery’s program, including 8 video modules, three blogs, and dialogue with experts in the fields of treatment and recovery.
 Learn more here.